michelle3211/311project/project-background/whyImportant.md

 - pass in parameters as a list and treat them as a group
 - 'this', no longer need to remember the context yourself, you can bind it
 - easier to maintain code when typed

+From type inferences

+- best common type for parsing existing linkbait text, to maintain type-agnosticit
+- contextual typing for well-known type definedd libraries like jQuery